Telesphore-Uwabera/website/README.md

 - [Google Fonts](https://fonts.google.com/) for the beautiful fonts used in the project.
 - All our team members who contributed to the project.
 ```

-Please replace the placeholders (e.g., `[visit it here]`, `your-username`, `screenshot1.png`, `screenshot2.png`, etc.) with your actual project details and links.
-Additionally, you may want to create separate files for `CONTRIBUTING.md` and `LICENSE.md` and provide appropriate links to them in your README if needed.